mikabba/vertical-warehouse-optimization/README.md

 Possible extensions include:

-- evaluating additional warehouse configurations with different tray-height distributions;
+- extending the analysis to additional tray-height distributions and warehouse configurations;
-- extending the benchmark to larger datasets and more heterogeneous scenarios;
+- benchmarking the priority rules on larger and more heterogeneous datasets;
+- improving the computational efficiency of the most expensive priority rules;
-- comparing the current priority-rule approach with alternative optimization strategies;
+- comparing the proposed allocation strategy with alternative optimization methods;
-- improving execution time for computationally expensive priority rules;
-- adding automated scripts to reproduce all benchmark scenarios from a single entry point;
+- adding automated scripts to reproduce the full benchmark campaign.
-- exporting simulation results to structured CSV or MATLAB tables for easier comparison.

 ---